bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     * A URL prefix pointing to an installation of the webdot package will generate the graphs remotely.
     * A blank value will disable dependency graphing.

     The default value is a publicly-accessible webdot server.
 If you change this value, make certain that the webdot server can read files from your webdot directory.
-On Apache you do this by editing the .htaccess file, for other systems the needed measures may vary.
-You can run checksetup.pl to recreate the .htaccess file if it has been lost.
+On Apache you do this by editing the :file:`.htaccess` file, for other systems the needed measures may vary.
+You can run :command:`checksetup.pl` to recreate the :file:`.htaccess` file if it has been lost.

 font_file
     You can specify the full path to a TrueType font file which will be used to display text (labels, legends, ...) in charts and graphical reports.
 To support as many languages as possible, we recommend to specify a TrueType font such as Unifont which supports all printable characters in the Basic Multilingual Plane.
 If you leave this parameter empty, a default font will be used, but its support is limited to English characters only and so other characters will be displayed incorrectly.